Black Heart Foundation (UK) Limited

 How to Apply

-The Black Heart Foundation does NOT accept unsolicited applications from organizations.
-The Foundation operates as a “pro-active grant-making trust” where trustees identify and select beneficiary organizations based on strategic alignment with the Foundation's mission.
+The Black Heart Foundation does NOT accept unsolicited applications from organisations.
+The Foundation operates as a “pro-active grant-making trust” where trustees identify and select beneficiary organisations based on strategic alignment with the Foundation's mission.

-• Trustee knowledge of organizations working in priority sectors
+• Trustee knowledge of organisations working in priority sectors

 • Existing networks within the education and youth development sectors